jordancormack/jordancormack.github.io/_posts/2020-07-05-largeformat.md

 <img src="/images/large_format/wista.jpg" alt="overview" class="inline">

-Below is a comparison of a large format camera, compared to the sensor size of an iPhone, an APS-C sensor which is a common size for most DSLRs, and a full-frame sensor which is used for professional cameras and is equivalent to standard 35mm photography film in size.
+Below is a comparison of a large format camera frame, compared to the sensor size of an iPhone, an APS-C sensor which is a common size for most DSLRs, and a full-frame sensor which is used for professional cameras and is equivalent to standard 35mm photography film in size.
 It can be seen that all of these other film/sensor sizes are dwarfed by that of large format!

 <img src="/images/large_format/sensor_sizes.jpg" alt="overview" class="inline">